Bergen-CCCP/.github/profile/README.md

 The code for the robot will live in the [`Cute Cat`](https://github.com/Bergen-CCCP/Cute-Cat) repository.
 The other repositories are libraries.
 Given that we have only just began, we have published nothing on hackage, but the `Cute Cat` project should automatically clone what you need when you build it with cabal.

+### Things to note 🧙
+Although none of the repositories have been set up like this yet, we will most probably use [The open build service](https://build.opensuse.org) to target raspbian (Bookworm).
+This means that after some time, we will probably want to target GHC 9.0.
+It's probably fine to use libraries that are not packaged in debian (we can just package what we are missing), but it will not be fine to use GHC language extentions that are newer.

 <!--

 **Here are some ideas to get you started:**